MaBonfim/ATM/README.md

 # ATM
 Program of an atm machine

-It has the administrator and the client areas, that are accessed inputing the correct credentials The default administrator password is "0000"
+It has the administrator and the client areas, that are accessed inputing the correct credentials.
+The default administrator password is "0000"

 Administrator have the options to:
   - Change the adm password